braze-inc/braze-swift-sdk-xcode-14-3-preview/README.md

 # ⚠️ Important

-This repository provides a version of the Braze Swift SDK compatible with Xcode 14.3 beta.
-This version is not intended for production use.
-Please use the [main repository](https://github.com/braze-inc/braze-swift-sdk) for production use.
+This repository provides a version of the Braze Swift SDK compatible with Xcode 14.3 Release Candidate (14E222a).

-Xcode 14.3 beta currently has a bug that prevents support for iOS 11 and iOS 12.
-We expect this issue to be resolved in a future beta release.
+Xcode 14.3 RC currently has a bug that prevents support for iOS 11 and iOS 12.
+We expect this issue to be resolved in a future release candidate version.
 Until then, this repository increases the minimum deployment target for iOS to iOS 13.

+Follow this [issue](https://github.com/braze-inc/braze-swift-sdk/issues/52) for updates.

 ### SwiftPM